On Campus Support

 - Campus chaplains will listen, discern and pray with you regardless of what is going on in your life.
 There is no issue, no circumstance, no question that they are not willing to engage.
 If you would like to set up an appointment, please contact a chaplain.
 Campus chaplains are confidential employees on campus.

-Policy advisors are trained Hope College employees who are prepared to assist you from start to finish if you are going through our Sexual Harassment and Sexual Assault Policy investigation process.
-They can provide information about the policy and the process while also being by your side as you go through each step of the process.
-(Policy advisors are not confidential support persons, but instead are mandatory reporters if you inform them about incidents that have not yet been reported to the Title IX coordinator.)
+Several Hope College employees, Grievance Process Pool (GPP) members, are trained to assist you from start to finish if you are going through our resolution processes.
+They can provide information about the policy and procedures while also being by your side as you go through each step of the process.
+Additionally, they will be the person to issue direct cross-examination on behalf of the parties during a hearing (as outlined for Process B).
+GPP members are not confidential support persons, but instead are mandatory reporters if you inform them about incidents that have not yet been reported to the Title IX coordinator.